alexej-schelle/GaussEntropy/README.md

 # QMCM-Data-Science

-This repository is a dynamic repository for quantum Monte-Carlo methods software development for Applied Data Sciences, called QMCM Data Science, developed in the framework of project and scientific works on quantitative and didactic data science models.
+This repository is a dynamic repository for the development of a quantum Monte-Carlo methods software application in the framework of scientific work performed in the context of projects and scientific modelling on quantitative and didactic data science models.

 The software package includes Monte-Carlo routines for the following scientific applications: